Exopy/exopy/docs/source/dev_guide/testing.rst

 produce a report in html which can be access by opening the created index.html file.

->>> py.test tests --cov ecpy --cov-report term-missing
+>>> py.test tests --cov exopy --cov-report term-missing